 The Islamic State's province in Algeria, one of its earliest in Africa, emerged soon after the announcement of the caliphate but was effectively destroyed long before Islamic State Central's tumultuous decline-cementing 2019.
-In a July 2014 audiotape,31 an al-Qa'ida in the Islamic Maghreb (AQIM) unit of several dozen fighters calling itself Jund al-Khilafah, or "Soldiers of the Caliphate," and led by Abdelmalik Gouri, pledged allegiance to al-Baghdadi.
-They then repeated the pledge in a September 2014 video that included
+In a July 2014 audiotape,31 an al-Qa'ida in the Islamic Maghreb (AQIM) unit of several dozen fighters calling itself Jund al-Khilafah, or "Soldiers of the Caliphate," and led by Abdelmalik Gouri,8 pledged allegiance to al-Baghdadi.
+They then repeated the pledge in a September 2014 video32 that included e According to reporting from The New York Times, a presumed target of some of the strikes was Malik Khazmi, a facilitator and recruiter for the group hailing from Bani Walid.
+Eric Schmitt, "U.S. Drone Strikes Stymie ISIS in Southern Libya," New York Times, November 18, 2019.

-- According to Aaron Zelin, these four video messages were released in September 2017, July 2018, July 2019, and December 2019.
-Aaron Zelin, "The Islamic State in Libya Has Yet to Recover," Washington Institute, December 6, 2019 - Abdelmalek Gouri had joined the AQIM's predecessor organization, the GSPC, and rose through the ranks to become the deputy of Abdelmalik Droukdel, who was recently killed by the French military in a targeted operation in Mali.
+f According to Aaron Zelin, these four video messages were released in September 2017, July 2018, July 2019, and December 2019.
+Aaron Zelin, "The Islamic State in Libya Has Yet to Recover," Washington Institute, December 6, 2019.

+g Abdelmalek Gouri had joined the AQIM's predecessor organization, the GSPC, and rose through the ranks to become the deputy of Abdelmalik Droukdel, who was recently killed by the French military in a targeted operation in Mali.
 Gouri's "battalion," Katibat al-Huddah, used the name "Jund al-Khilafah" when it pledged allegiance to the Islamic State.
-Ignacio Cembrero, "Jurar lealtad al califa del terror," Mundo, October 2, 2014; Benjamin Roger and Farid Alilat, "How AQIM leader Abdelmalek Droukdel was killed in Mali," Africa Report, June 8, 2020; Andrew Lebovich, "Soldiers of the Caliphate in the Land of Algeria: A New Organization Declares itself and Pledges Allegiance to Baghdadi," Islamist Movements, September 16, the group's videotaped beheading of a kidnapped French hiking instructor, Hervé Gourdel,33 leading to a harsh crackdown by Algerian security forces.
-Islamic State Central officially recognized Gouri's group as "Wilayat Jazair," or its "Algerian Province," in November 2014.34 Despite that recognition, the Algerian crackdown killed Gouri in December 2014,35 and in May 2015, his successor, Abdallah Othman al-Asimi, was also killed along with most of the group's fighters and commanders.36 Disparate AQIM units in Algeria subsequently pledged to the Islamic Stateh but likewise were dismantled by Algerian security forces in relatively quick succession.
-So unable was the group to overcome the crackdown by security forces that the most recent attack claimed by the Islamic State in northern Algeria was an August 31, 2017, suicide bombing in Tiaret.37 Further, to the authors' knowledge, there has not been a serious incident involving Islamic State-affiliated militants in northern Algeria since an ambush by Algerian National Police on an individual purportedly affiliated with the Islamic State in February 2018.
+Ignacio Cembrero, "Jurar lealtad al califa del terror," Mundo, October 2, 2014; Benjamin Roger and Farid Alilat, "How AQIM leader Abdelmalek Droukdel was killed in Mali," Africa Report, June 8, 2020; Andrew Lebovich, "Soldiers of the Caliphate in the Land of Algeria: A New Organization Declares itself and Pledges Allegiance to Baghdadi," Islamist Movements, September 16, 2014.

+the group's videotaped beheading of a kidnapped French hiking instructor, Hervé Gourdel,33 leading to a harsh crackdown by Algerian security forces.
+Islamic State Central officially recognized Gouri's group as "Wilayat Jazair," or its "Algerian Province," in November 2014.34 Despite that recognition, the Algerian crackdown killed Gouri in December 2014,35 and in May 2015, his successor, Abdallah Othman al-Asimi, was also killed along with most of the group's fighters and commanders.36 Disparate AQIM units in Algeria subsequently pledged to the Islamic State^h but likewise were dismantled by Algerian security forces in relatively quick succession.
+So unable was the group to overcome the crackdown by security forces that the most recent attack claimed by the Islamic State in northern Algeria was an August 31, 2017, suicide bombing in Tiaret.37 Further, to the authors' knowledge, there has not been a serious incident involving Islamic State-affiliated militants in northern Algeria since an ambush by Algerian National Police on an individual purportedly affiliated with the Islamic State in February 2018.38

-In the post al-Baghdadi era, there were Islamic State media claims of a November 2019 clash and February 2020 suicide bombing near the border with Mali under the "Wilayat Jazair" name.
-However, rather than attacks carried out by a newly regrouped Islamic State Algeria province, these claimed attacks appear to be opportunistic labelings-intended to help feign the group's capacity-of activity by cells affiliated with ISGS, to the south, rather than a resurrection of the Islamic State-affiliated insurgency begun by Gouri in northern Algeria in 2014.
+In the post al-Baghdadi era, there were Islamic State media claims of a November 2019 clash39 and February 2020 suicide bombing40 near the border with Mali under the "Wilayat Jazair" name.
+However, rather than attacks carried out by a newly regrouped Islamic State Algeria province, these claimed attacks appear to be opportunistic labelings-intended to help feign the group's capacity-of activity by cells affiliated with ISGS, to the south,i rather than a resurrection of the Islamic State-affiliated insurgency begun by Gouri in northern Algeria in 2014.
 While militant activity and security force actions have continued in northern Algeria-meaning that a future resurgence of Islamic State-affiliated militancy is not impossible-Wilayat Jazair as an organized entity in northern Algeria appears to remain defunct.